dseguy/changedBehavior/behavior/libxml_disable_entity_loader.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Function libxml_disable_entity_loader() is deprecated since 8.0, as external entity loading is disabled by default in /codes/libxml_disable_entity_loader.php on line 3
+   PHP Deprecated:  Function libxml_disable_entity_loader() is deprecated since 8.0, as external entity loading is disabled by default

-   Deprecated: Function libxml_disable_entity_loader() is deprecated since 8.0, as external entity loading is disabled by default in /codes/libxml_disable_entity_loader.php on line 3 bool(false)
+   Deprecated: Function libxml_disable_entity_loader() is deprecated since 8.0, as external entity loading is disabled by default bool(false)